How to Connect BigQuery To Power BI?: A Comprehensive 101 Guide

 - What Are the Two Modes for Loading Data from BigQuery to Power BI?

 - How to Connect Google BigQuery to Power BI?

 - What Are the Limitations While Connecting BigQuery to Power Bi?

 Google BigQuery is a serverless and fully managed warehouse that enables scalable analysis.
 It is a Saas that supports querying using ANSI SQL.
 Petabytes of data can be processed by Google BigQuery easily.
 It consists of the following three parts:

 - Storage: Data is stored in tables that can be accessed and analyzed using SQL.
 It automatically manages all the storage and scaling operations for you.

 - Ingestion: You can upload data from your cloud storage, or build an ETL pipeline and import data in multiple formats.

 - Querying: ANSI SQL is used for query processing in Google BigQuery.

 You can also bypass the steps of storage and ingestion by using BigQuery’s public data sets.
-The public data sets are third party data sets which are made public so that anyone can query it.
+The public data sets are third-party data sets that are made public so that anyone can query it.